 As logistics centers creep closer to residential areas, neighbors worried about noise and pollution are pushing back

-North suburban resident Jeremy Baker was alarmed when he heard that an industrial developer wanted to transform an office campus next to his Riverwoods subdivision into a warehouse and logistics center with hundreds of trucks coming and going each day.
+Jeremy Baker was alarmed when he heard that an industrial developer wanted to transform an office campus next to his Riverwoods, Illinois, subdivision into a warehouse and logistics center with hundreds of trucks coming and going each day.

 “It was going to be a freight complex,” said Baker, who lives in the Thorngate community with his family.
 “Like many other people, I became concerned, and showed up at a homeowners association meeting for the first time in 13 years of living here.”

 Opposition from Baker and other residents, who packed a local high school gym in May when site designs for the project were shown at a public meeting, ultimately quashed the plan.
 In September, health care giant Baxter International withdrew its plan to sell the site to Bridge Industrial for redevelopment.
-Baxter decided instead to keep using the 101-acre office campus between Riverwoods and Deerfield as its headquarters.
+Baxter decided instead to keep using the 101-acre office campus between Riverwoods and Deerfield in the northern suburbs of Chicago as its headquarters.

 With redevelopment no longer moving forward, debate over the future of the site has subsided.
 But the controversy offers a glimpse into the types of battles that could take shape in the future as sites are pitched for redevelopment.